prpaskov/esg-scores/README.md

 * excute.ipynb - runs classes and visualizes Bloomberg data.
 Insert API key in configs.py file prior to running.

 Author - prpaskov
-Note: this repo is currently under construction and may require additional debugging